AgitAgit/Akinator/Server/README_notes.txt

 ROUTE NAMES
 post api/users/users repeats users twice.
 It would be more aesthetic if it were something like api/users/ or api/users/add

+MISSING ROUTES
+I would like to have a route to get the user's info based on his username.
+Especially the user's ID.